 On the whole, the insurance market is embracing transformation, coming up with innovative products & services to increase accessibility and superior customer experience.

-This data could help customers avail lower premiums by improving on their unhealthy behaviors.
+This data could help customers avail lower premiums by improving on their unhealthy behaviours.

 The resulting market would be filled with new entrants and millions of new customers that will foster fierce competition over quality and price.